hamidgholami/terraform_lab/practice-questions/README.md

      ```
 211. What is the Variable Definition Precedence?
      ```txt
      The above mechanisms for setting variables can be used together in any combination.
      If the same variable is assigned multiple values, Terraform uses the last value it finds, overriding any previous values.
      Note that the same variable cannot be assigned multiple values within a single source.
      Terraform loads variables in the following order, with later sources taking precedence over earlier ones:

      * Environment variables
      * The terraform.tfvars file, if present.
      * The terraform.tfvars.json file, if present.
      * Any *.auto.tfvars or *.auto.tfvars.json files, processed in lexical order of their filenames.
      * Any -var and -var-file options on the command line, in the order they are provided.
      (This includes variables set by a Terraform Cloud workspace.)
      ```
 212. What are the output variables?
      ```txt
      output variables as a way to organize data to be easily queried and shown back to the Terraform user.
      Outputs are a way to tell Terraform what data is important.
      This data is outputted when apply is called, and can be queried using the terraform output command.
      ```
 213. How do you define an output variable?
      ```txt
      output "ip" {
        value = aws_eip.ip.public_ip
      }

      Multiple output blocks can be defined to specify multiple output variables.
      ```

 214. How do you view outputs and queries them?
      ```txt
-     You will see the output when you run the following command terraform apply
+     You will see the output when you run the following command "terraform apply"
-     You can query the output with the following command terraform output ip
+     You can query the output with the following command "terraform output ip"
      ```
 215. What are the dynamic blocks?
      ```txt
      some resource types include repeatable nested blocks in their arguments, which do not accept expressions You can dynamically construct repeatable nested blocks like setting using a special dynamic block type, which is supported inside resource, data, provider, and provisioner blocks:
      A dynamic block acts much like a for expression, but produces nested blocks instead of a complex typed value.
      It iterates over a given complex value, and generates a nested block for each element of that complex value. https://www.terraform.io/docs/configuration/expressions.html#dynamic-blocks

      resource "aws_elastic_beanstalk_environment" "tfenvtest" {